+Issues in relation to civil status are devolved.
 The Scottish Government also consulted on the future of civil partnership in Scotland.
 In November 2017, the Scottish Government published its response to the consultation.
 It stated that it did not intend to legislate on civil partnership at that time but would continue to consider the evidence on potential take-up of mixed-sex civil partnership in Scotland.

 Calls continue to be made for civil partnership to be made available to opposite sex couples.
 Supporters of this position argue that opposite sex couples, like same sex couples, should be able to choose whether to marry or to register a civil partnership.

 Separately, some calls have been made for civil partnership to be extended to a wider range of couples – for example, siblings who live together.
 The Government does not support this type of extension.

 In a Command Paper published in May 2018, the Government set out how it would gather the additional information it considered necessary to bring forward proposals for the future of civil partnership.
 At that time, the Government anticipated being able to consult on the future operation of civil partnerships in 2020 – this timing has now changed.

 In a judgment delivered on 27 June 2018, the Supreme Court decided that the current law on civil partnership is incompatible with the European Convention on Human Rights to the extent that it precludes opposite sex couples from entering into civil partnerships.